 On a Sun UltraSPARC-IIe, a server compiled with Forte 5.0 is 4% faster than one compiled with gcc 3.2.

 On a Sun UltraSPARC-IIe, a server compiled with Forte 5.0 is 4% faster in 32-bit mode than in 64-bit mode.

 Compiling with gcc 2.95.2 for UltraSPARC

-On Solaris 2.5.1, MIT-pthreads is 8-12% slower than Solaris native threads on a single processor.
-With more load or CPUs, the difference should be larger.
+On Solaris 2.5.1, MIT-pthreads is 8% to 12% slower than Solaris native threads on a single processor.
+With greater loads or more CPUs, the difference should be larger.